 Shawn Solloway, President of EXIT Marketing, saw a great need five years ago.
 He wanted to build a company that was focused on helping clients whose messages were getting lost in the advertising clutter.
 EXIT Marketing’s mission is simple: To end bad advertising.

 Solloway saw an untapped market opportunity.
 He observed that during the creative development stage, many advertising agencies focused very few resources on refining their clients’ messaging so that it was truly engaging.
-Unlike other agencies, EXIT offers a level of creative that cuts through the tremendous ad clutter and engages customers.
+Unlike other agencies, EXIT offers a level of creativity that cuts through the tremendous ad clutter and engages customers.
 Doing this gets clients greater results faster.
 Emotionally engaging messages are remembered more easily.
 People remember what they feel.
-Through doing this, less media spending is required to get desired results.
+Through doing this, fewer media spending is required to get desired results.

 EXIT Marketing’s focus on developing their own brand has paid great dividends—but not initially.
 Prior to undertaking a branding initiative, they pursued virtually every opportunity.
 Says Solloway, “We developed an initial marketing plan for a startup firm that offered health screenings for executives who wanted a convenient, private, country club setting.
 We were very excited to have this potential prospect.
 Later, when we delivered the plan, he came back and deleted anything that was original or unique.
 He walked away from that plan review meeting, and we didn’t hear back from him.
-The worst part about not knowing our ideal client during that time in our company history was that we created a negative ambassador in our local business community.”
+The worst part about not knowing our ideal client during that time in our company history was that we created a negative ambassador for our local business community.”

 Times have changed at EXIT Marketing.
 Now, when Shawn’s team meets with new clients for the first time that do not match their ideal client profile, they politely decline and refer them elsewhere.
 Just five years after founding the company, Solloway has enjoyed forty percent revenue growth within two years.